cincheo/ini/README.md

 INI is built around two first-class entities.

-- *Functions*, as in *functional programming*, used for pure and safe calculations.
+- *Functions*, as in *functional programming*, used for pure calculations.
 - *Processes*, which are asynchronous, multi-threaded, rule-based, communicate through channels, and react to their environment with events (as in *reactive programming*).
 Rules in processes, implying an implicit repetition loop, are inspired from Dijkstra's guarded-command language ([Guarded commands, non-determinacy and formal derivation of programs - Commun.
 ACM 18 (1975), 8: 453–457](http://www.cs.utexas.edu/users/EWD/ewd04xx/EWD472.PDF))

 INI natively support essential constructs for distributed programming: